-Notes: The figure displays the results of principal component analyses conducted on the six ends-versus-means and nine self-versus-others decision situations, as well as the nine items of the Oxford Utilitarian scale.
+Notes: The figure displays the results of principal component analyses conducted on the six ends-versus-means and nine self-versus-other decision situations, as well as the nine items of the Oxford Utilitarian scale.
 The y-axis shows the eigenvalues of each component.
 Higher eigenvalues indicate the respective component explains more variance in the data.

 Result 3.
-Subjects exhibit a high degree of consistency across self-versus-others tradeoff situations.
+Subjects exhibit a relatively high degree of consistency across self-versus-other tradeoff situations.
 Behavior in these prosociality decisions is unrelated to behavior in ends-versus-means tradeoff situations.

-3.4 Robustness
+3.4 Robustness of correlations between blocks

 Confusion or limited attention.
-As mentioned previously, a potential concern might be that noise due to subjects' confusion or limited attention could drive some of our results, especially the lack of consistency among the ends v. means situations.
-Note, however, that we do observe a high degree of consistency among the variables in the self-versus-others block.
+As mentioned previously, a potential concern might be that noise due to subjects' confusion or limited attention could drive some of our results, especially the lack of consistency among the ends-versus-means situations.
+Note, however, that we do observe a relatively high degree of consistency among the variables in the self-versus-other block.
 Furthermore, behavior in our SAL version of the trolley is well correlated with psychological questionnaires designed to capture such reasoning.
-Therefore, a general lack of attention or misunderstanding among subjects cannot explain our results.
-Consider next the possibility of differential confusion between the blocks - subjects having more problems understanding the ends-versus-means decision situations than the SVO ones.
-Instead, we find that subjects make more errors on average in the comprehension questions of the SVO block than in those of the EVM block, suggesting that their their understanding is actually higher in the latter.
+Therefore, a general lack of attention or misunderstanding among subjects is unlikely to explain our results.
+Consider next the possibility of differential confusion between the blocks - subjects having more problems understanding the EVM decision situations than the SVO ones.
+Instead, we find that subjects make more errors on average in the comprehension questions of the SVO block than in those of the EVM block, suggesting that their understanding is actually higher in the latter.